Yue-Chen-YC/Yue-Chen-YC.github.io/resources.md

 - Use Batchalign2 in the local terminal to run batchalign morphotag ba_input ba_output.
 - Inspect the %mor and %gra tiers in the output .cha files, and then use CLAN for further analyses (e.g., kwal +t%mor, kwal +t%gra).

 [Download Batchalign2 Parsing Tutorial (PDF)]({{ "/file/Syntactic_Parsing_Documentation.pdf" | relative_url }})

-This PDF provides step-by-step instructions for installing Batchalign2 with `uv`, preparing `.cha` files, running `batchalign morphotag` on input/output folders, and interpreting `%mor` and `%gra` tiers, with concrete examples from Italian data and suggestions for CLAN-based post-processing, which is adapted from materials I developed for a previous research project.
+This PDF provides step-by-step instructions for installing Batchalign2 with `uv`, preparing `.cha` files, running `batchalign morphotag` on input/output folders, and interpreting `%mor` and `%gra` tiers, with concrete examples from Italian data and suggestions for CLAN-based post-processing, which is adapted from materials I developed for previous research projects.

 ---